- 1 INVEST IN YOUR EDUCATION AND GO THROUGH AN INTENSIVE MANDARIN PROGRAM

 Keats Chinese in Kunming, China offers an intensive one-on-one course that has quickly become their most popular study program.

 Personalized exercises and materials are developed for each student, which means you’re spending the time learning exactly what you want to learn.

-Take a deep dive into the Chinese culture.
-If you begin to follow a Chinese TV show that you enjoy watching or listening to artists that you like from China, you will begin to pick up on key words and phrases.
+Take a deep dive into Chinese culture.
+If you begin to follow a Chinese TV show that you enjoy watching or listen to artists you like from China, you will begin to pick up keywords and phrases.

 What you watch or listen to will depend on your preferences and language level.
 If you’re interested, watching cartoons are a great place to start.

 When you’re learning Mandarin Chinese, having a language buddy will help your skills broaden.
-Try to connect with someone who is studying Mandarin in the same school as you, but has a different first language.
+Try to connect with someone studying Mandarin in the same school as you but with a different first language.

 By speaking two different first languages, that means you both won’t fall back on them to speak.
 Instead, you’ll have to use your Mandarin skills to converse.

 Having a language buddy will also make you feel comfortable with mistakes.
-Since they’re a student like you, you both can feel less embarrassed when making a mistake or not knowing a word.
+Since they’re students like you, you both can feel less embarrassed when making a mistake or not knowing a word.

 Help each other out when possible and watch your language knowledge grow.

 LIVE IN CHINA